-Cash and cash equivalents, other current assets, accounts payable and other accrued liabilities are reflected in the condensed consolidated balance sheet at their approximate estimated fair values primarily due to their short-term nature.
-The fair values of securities available for sale is determined by relying on the securities' relationship to other benchmark quoted securities and classified its investments as Level 2 items in both 2019 and 2018.
-There were no transfers of assets or liabilities between Level 1 and Level 2 and no transfers in or out of Level 3 thus far in 2019 and during the year ended December 31, 2018.
-The changes in Level 3 liabilities were the result of changes in the fair value of the earn-out milestone liability included in earnings and in-process R&D. The earnout milestone liability is valued using a risk-adjusted assessment of the probability of payment of each milestone, discounted to present value using an estimated time to achieve the milestone (see Note 13 for significant unobservable inputs).
-The in-process R&D - GBM is valued using a multi-period excess earnings method (see Note 8 for significant unobservable inputs).
+Cash and cash equivalents, accounts payable and other accrued liabilities are reflected in the condensed consolidated balance sheet at their approximate estimated fair values primarily due to their short-term nature.
+The fair values of securities available for sale are determined by relying on the securities' relationship to other benchmark quoted securities and classified its investments as Level 2 items at March 31, 2020 and December 31, 2019.
+There were no transfers of assets or liabilities between Level 1 and Level 2 and no transfers in or out of Level 3 during the thee-month period ended March 31, 2020 or during the year ended December 31, 2019.
+The changes in Level 3 liabilities were the result of changes in the fair value of the earn-out milestone liability included in earnings and in-process R&D. The earnout milestone liability is valued using a risk-adjusted assessment of the probability of payment of each milestone, discounted to present value using an estimated time to achieve the milestone (see Note 13).
+The in-process R&D is valued using a multi-period excess earnings method (see Note 8).